The Ultimate Guide for Athletes with Food Allergies

 Be prepared to use a Vitamix with a personal cup adapter (which is what we use at our home) or a Nutribullet if you plan to make your shakes with a whey protein powder that does not have sunflower lecithin.
 (If you prefer to buy protein in bulk, Naked is typically the most affordable option.)

-#2: Ka’Chava Tribal Superfood Plant Based Protein is a comprehensive, plant based meal replacement shake, loaded with antioxidants, superfoods and adaptogens.
+#2: Ka’Chava Tribal Superfood Plant Based Protein is a comprehensive, plant based meal replacement shake, loaded with antioxidants, superfoods adaptogens, and b vitamins which have been shown to help allergies.
 This powder is incredibly popular for its taste and comprehensive nutrient profile.
 You will notice it is a higher calorie option and is perfect for the sunflower-sensitive athlete who does not have time to eat a balanced meal immediately after training.

 #3: NOW Nutrition Egg White Protein is as simple as it gets with just one ingredient, egg white powder!
 No sunflower lecithin!